zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Use the [MPC Mentor Guide](https://drive.google.com/a/ufm.edu/file/d/0BwTbZzlJYPL2M2x2cTNaSW0zVjA/view?usp=sharing).

+####Rate My Mentor
+The MPC offers a [simple tool](http://goo.gl/forms/SLbn6SPQlI) for students to rate their mentors at the end of each semester.
+Check [this database](https://docs.google.com/a/ufm.edu/spreadsheets/d/1Zdr64AMv6m5wfywn4pHhh0bvuCsSryyyC6I0FPSKMKM/edit?usp=sharing) for mentor ideas and to make sure you get a good one!
+You must be logged in to your UFM account to access these pages.

 ####Special Offerings
 Occasionally the MPC will offer special open courses.
 Some will be opportunities at UFM or with friends of the MPC.
 These will have an UMA value and a clear course description announced and published on Slack and elsewhere.
 The MPC will make these courses and they will be available to you on the platform to enroll.
 Some special offerings may be competitive or require an application process before a student is accepted.